-When you add photos the app displays them in your notes.
-Besides resizing, there’s not much you can do with them though.
+When you add photos, the app displays them in your notes.
+Besides resizing, there’s not much you can do with them, though.
 You don’t even get text wrap or alignment options.
 Videos and audio recordings are added as links that you open in different apps.

 Your interaction with PDFs is limited to just reading them.
 Joplin doesn’t support even simple annotation.
-Links in Joplin are difficult to interact with when you’re editing in rich text.
-They are more responsive in the Markdown editor, making us believe that Joplin is first a Markdown editor then everything else.
+Links in Joplin are difficult to interact with when you’re editing rich text.
+They are more responsive in the Markdown editor, making us believe that Joplin is first a Markdown editor, then everything else.

 Unnumbered lists support three different bullet types when you add levels to them.
 Numbered lists only support one numbering type, so we hope to see more options in the future.
-Checklists dim and tick the checkboxes when you complete them.
+Checklists dim and tick off the checkboxes when you complete them.
 We would love to see some striking-out action, but even without it, you can easily tell apart your completed tasks from incomplete ones.
 And that is all that matters.

 Joplin supports three headings: H1 to H3.
 Those are enough for taking notes, right?
 You can add horizontal lines to add some structure to your notes.
 Headings also add those lines, so you might not use them.
-Tables are very easy to add and they come with some colour editing options to change your border and background colours.
+Tables are very easy to add, and they come with some colour editing options to change your border and background colours.
 Adding and deleting the rows and columns in your tables is also pretty straightforward.
 You won’t be wasting time trying to figure out how it works.

 You can choose to edit your notes in your default text editor, outside of Joplin.
 Not sure why that would be useful, but it’s something you can do in the app.
 Joplin keeps the history of your notebook, in case you need to restore an older version.
-This is handy, we appreciate it.
+This is handy, and we appreciate it.